ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/workflows.md

 TODO: update these scripts to the final form, update images from final repository

-In this Learning Path, you execute the script through the _Train Model_ workflow in the GitHub Actions UI.
-This workflow pulls a Docker container with PyTorch configured from DockerHub, and runs the training in that container.
-The model file returned from the python script is saved as an artifact to the job.
+In this section, you will execute the script through the _Train Model_ workflow in the GitHub Actions UI.
+This workflow pulls a [PyTorch 2.3.0 Docker Image compiled with OpenBLAS from DockerHub](https://hub.docker.com/r/armswdev/pytorch-arm-neoverse), and runs the training script `scripts/train_model.py` within that container.
+The model is trained on the GTSRB dataset using this script and saved as an artifact of the job.

 ```yaml
 name: Train Model